eHarmony/aloha/src/site/markdown/model_formats.md

 #### (VW) vw

-`vw` is an object with two parameters: `model` and `params`.  `model` can either be a base-64 encoded string containing the raw data encoded in a vw regressor saved with the `-f` flag, or it can be an [Apache VFS](https://commons.apache.org/proper/commons-vfs/filesystems.html) URL.  `params` can be a String or an Array of Strings.
+`vw` is an object with two parameters: `model` and `params`.  `model` can either be a base-64 encoded string containing the raw data encoded in a VW regressor saved with the `-f` flag, or it can be an [Apache VFS](https://commons.apache.org/proper/commons-vfs/filesystems.html) URL.  `params` can be a String or an Array of Strings.
 If it is an Array of Strings the Array will imploded into a string with a String separator `" "` added in between the contents of the constituent elements.